benabub/bash-scripts/README.md

 1. clone this repo on your machine

-2. add folder with scripts to $PATH variable permanently
+2. add the folder with scripts to $PATH variable permanently

 3. give permissions to scripts